 Sociology and Anthropology Student Learning Outcomes

-- Methodology - Students should understand the methodological approaches that apply, with particularity to the social sciences, as well as display both qualitative and quantitative research abilities and be able to use these skills to develop creative thinking to address social questions.
+METHODOLOGY: Students will understand the methodological approaches that apply with particularity to the social sciences as well as display both qualitative and quantitative research abilities and be able to use these skills to develop creative thinking to address social questions.

-- Cultural Awareness - Students should understand the historical and current contexts of the diversity of human experience.
-Specifically, they should be sensitive to issues of stratification in relation to the range of cultural and gender identities within a complex world.
+CULTURAL AWARENESS: Students will be able to understand the historical and current contexts of the diversity of human experiences.
+Specifically, they will be sensitive to issues of stratification in relation to a range of intersectional identities (cultural, ethnic, racial, etc.) and in shaping diverse notions of belonging within a complex world.

-- Written and Oral Communication Skills - Demonstrate proficiency in written and verbal communication and show this ability through the writing of cogent and well-researched presentations, papers, and essays on matters relevant to the social sciences.
-To this end, students should be able to use library and online resources to provide academically acceptable references including bibliographies, footnotes, and endnotes.
+WRITTEN AND ORAL COMMUNICATION SKILLS: Students will be able to demonstrate proficiency in written and verbal communication and show this ability through the writing of cogent and well-researched presentations, papers, and essays on matters relevant to the social sciences.
+To this end, students will be able to use the library and online resources to provide academically acceptable references including bibliographies, footnotes, and endnotes.